vallaproductionsoriginal-byte/Valla-Amp-Modeler-GPU/README.md

 ~/Library/Audio/Plug-Ins/Components/
 ```

+After installation:

+1. Restart your DAW.
-After installation, restart your DAW and perform a complete plug-in rescan.
+2. Perform a complete plug-in rescan.
+3. For the Audio Unit version, restart the Mac if the plug-in is not detected immediately.

 ## macOS Security Notice